Press "Enter" to skip to content

 According to Youtube, Cosmic Conquest looks a lot like a game I already covered.
 Twice.

 What is the first RTS ?
-Well, it does not depend on WHO you ask as much as WHEN you ask.
+Well, it does not depend on who you ask as much as when you ask.
 I have covered some of the possible “precursors”: Sea Battle (1980), Utopia (1981), Legionnaire (1979/1982) and Cytron Masters (1982).
 Nowadays, the most common answer you will find is Utopia, but it was not always the case – the answer to this question has its own history which over time established a canon of games that made the history of RTS.

 Up to 2001, there was no “history of RTS”.
 There was a first RTS, and it was usually Dune II, and if it was not Dune II then the article would mention that one RTS that came before Dune II.
 But because early video game journalists did not have Wikipedia, a host of YouTube “Let’s Play” videos or extensive videogame databases to work with, they could not easily read one another and so they never agreed on which was that precursor before Dune II.
 Looking back, some of the proposals were pretty spot on (Ancient Art of War, Herzog Zwei), others more surprising (Harpoon!?).
 This changed in the early 2000s with the arrival of websites dedicated to videogame journalism, allowing everyone to find an existing list, and then improve it by either removing unworthy games or one-upping other contributors with an even earlier RTS.